arkershaw/sitecheck/README.md

 - Python 3
 - HTML Tidy (validation, accessibility)
-- Enchant, pyenchant (spelling)
 - dnspython, whois (domain check)

-To check for insecure SSL protocols, OpenSSL must be compiled with support for SSL version 2 and/or 3.
+- A word list for your language with one word per line (spelling)

-Using VirtualEnv is recommended due to the development status of some dependencies.
+Using VirtualEnv is recommended.

 # Installation